mariamodat/readingNotes301/code301/read03.md

 # Lifting State Up
-In React, sharing state is accomplished by moving it up to the closest common ancestor of the components that need it.
+'In React, sharing state is accomplished by moving it up to the closest common ancestor of the components that need it.
 This is called “lifting state up”.
-We will remove the local state from the TemperatureInput and move it into the Calculator instead.
+We will remove the local state from the TemperatureInput and move it into the Calculator instead.'
+Lifting up the State: every component in React has its own state.
+Because of this sometimes data can be redundant and inconsistent.
+So, by Lifting up the state we make the state of the parent component as a single source of truth and pass the data of the parent in its children.

+Time to use Lift up the State: If the data in “parent and children components” or in “cousin components” is Not in Sync.

 ![img](rr2.png)
 ![img](rr1.png)